-Armenian patriarch in Turkey, Mesrob II, dies
+Armenian patriarch in Turkey, Mesrob II, dies at 62

 - 'Jeopardy!' host Alex Trebek says he has pancreatic cancer

-Funeral details were not immediately available.
+Funeral details weren’t immediately available.